adamzwasserman/firewheel/README.md

 It *will not* find (and anonymize) email addresses that contain any other characters.
 It *wil* change `%40` to `@`.
 It *will not* convert any urlencoded text other than `%40`.

+## Minimum Fire
+Also  included is a stripped down version of fire that uses only Python3 basic modules (no fancy progress bar and timestamp).
+It is called `fw.py`.

 ## License
 Copyright (c) 2018 Adam Z. Wasserman, Neil Schwartzman